Building tuning provides significant economic and environmental benefits.

 Commissioning of building services in a new building is usually completed right at the end of the construction stage.
 During which, energy efficient controls are rarely considered, if considered at all.
 As the responsibility of building services changes following commissioning, the original design intent can be misunderstood.
 Any energy efficient controls often get adjusted to respond to extended hours of operation, occupant comfort requirements, or to ‘the way we’ve always done it’.
 All of this can result in a building using significantly more energy than originally anticipated; this overshoot, between the anticipated and actual performance, is often referred to as the ‘building energy performance gap’.

 Building tuning on the other hand involves monitoring and improving the performance of building services systems during operation.
-The goal is to ‘tune’ the building services controls for optimal energy efficiency throughout the seasons, while maintaining or improving occupant comfort.
+The goal is to ‘tune’ the building services controls for an improved level of energy efficiency throughout the seasons, while maintaining or improving occupant comfort.

 The process of building tuning is assisted by the use of a Building Management System (BMS), and an energy monitoring system.
 While a BMS is intended primarily to control building services, it can also store a large level of useful performance data.
 However, unless this data is interrogated with an understanding of the design intent (and an energy efficiency hat on), it will not be obvious how efficiently the building is operating or the opportunities to save energy.